Fun Facts About Florida Stone Crabs & Spiny Lobsters

 Know Your Seasons

-To keep the stone crab and lobster fishery sustainable, each of these crustaceans can only be caught during their respective seasons.
-Whether you’re interested in diving to catch these animals or simply want to dine on the freshest catch, it’s important to know when they’re in season.
-Stone crab season runs from mid-October to mid-May, while Florida lobster season is August through March.
+Regulated crustaceans are caught during designated seasons to sustain stone crab and lobster fishery.
+Whether you’re interested in diving to see these animals or want to dine on the freshest catch, it’s essential to know when they’re in season.
+Stone crab season runs from mid-October to mid-May, while Florida’s lobster season is August through March.
 It’s an exciting time in Key West at the start of both these seasons.

 Receive special offers & latest events.